 The cross-country ski trails (12 km) of this much-loved 63-hectare park offer routes that are sometimes wooded, sometimes clear with very little difference in elevation.
 Also, a 2.7 km circuit is reserved for skating.

-From limestone quarry to landfill to environmental gem, Parc Fréderic-Back is a sprawling urban oasis on a 192-sectare site.
-The multi-purpose perimeter track (5.5 km) is used by cross-country skiers, snowshoers, and fatbikers in winter.
+From limestone quarry to landfill to environmental gem, Parc Fréderic-Back is a sprawling urban oasis on a 192-hectare site.
+The multi-purpose perimeter track (5.5 km) is used by cross-country skiers, snowshoers and fatbikers in winter.
 Other cross-country ski trails (3.5 km) span the Boisé Est and Plaine areas.

 Rentals: Yes (at Tohu)

-Nearly eight kilometres of trails are available and mechanically maintained by park staff, who make it their duty to ensure the best possible snow conditions for skiers.
+Nearly 8 km of trails are available and mechanically maintained by park staff, who make it their duty to ensure the best possible snow conditions for skiers.
 The various trails of the park enable athletes—whether beginners or well-seasoned—to benefit from a tailor-made experience.
-Official website of Parc Jean-Drapeau.
+Here’s a map of the routes.

-The Jarry Park cross-country ski trail offers a handsome view of Mount Royal.
+Parc Jarry’s 2.1 km cross-country ski trail skirts the pond-turned-skating rink, making for great people watching.
 Because it is short in length, and offers very little difference in height, it is ideal for beginners.
 When conditions allow, it is also possible to go snowshoeing.

 The cross-country ski trails (7.6 km) in the Île-de-la-Visitation nature park are short distances and offer breathtaking views of the frozen river without large elevation changes.

 Spanning 330 hectares, this massive park is Montréal’s largest, welcoming outdoor enthusiasts to explore a variety of winter activities.
 The cross-country ski trails offer both short- and long-distance routes.
-Departures are from the reception chalet where it is possible to rent equipment.
+Departures are from the reception chalet.
 Here’s a map of the routes.

 Rentals: Yes (reservation only)